Here is How to Boost Your Immunity during the Coronavirus

 Maintain a Sense of Social Community

-Stay connected to family and friends online or by phone.
+Staying connected to family and friends online or by phone is one way to improve immunity during the coronavirus pandemic.
 Isolation affects our mental and physical health.
 Join an online community of like-minded individuals or connect to one of the many global gatherings that are being offered for free during this time.